yl2501/yl2501/README.md

 - 👋 Hi, I’m Yuan Li @yl2501
-- 👀 I’m an astrophysicist at UNT.
+- 👀 I’m an astrophysicist at UMass Amherst.

 <!---
 yl2501/yl2501 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.